its-research/transvision/configs/sv3d-veh/pointpillars/README.md

 ### Training & Evaluation

-* Implementation Framework.
+- Implementation Framework.
 We directly implement the benchmark with [mmdetection3d-0.17.1](https://github.com/open-mmlab/mmdetection3d/tree/v0.17.1).
-* Training & Evaluation details.
+- Training & Evaluation details.
   Before training the detectors, we should follow MMDetection3D to convert the "./data/DAIR-V2X/single-vehicle-side" into specific training format.
   We train the MVX-Net for 40 epochs.
   We evaluate the models on the valid part of DAIR-V2X-V.
-  We set [0.5, 0.25, 0.25] as the IoU threshold for [Car, Pedestrain, Cyclist].
+  We set \[0.5, 0.25, 0.25\] as the IoU threshold for \[Car, Pedestrian, Cyclist\].
   Please refer [trainval_config.py](./trainval_config.py) for more evaluation details.
   We provide the evaluation results with 3D Average Precision.